RokctAI/The-Rokct-Protocol/workflows/init_protocol.md

 **Trigger**: You start working on a project and do NOT see a `.rokct/` folder.

 ## Procedure

+0.  **Sync Protocol (Always First)**:
+    *   Run `git submodule update --remote The-Rokct-Protocol`
+    *   This ensures you are working with the latest version of the protocol before proceeding.

 1.  **Create Directory**: Create `.rokct` in the project root.

 2.  **Load Core (Universal)**: